ChrisZZhong/chriszzhong.github.io/_posts/2024-01-10-Interview-Preparation.md

 The more faults a system can tolerate without failing, the more fault-tolerant it is.

 - `Circuit breakers` can prevent repeated requests to a failing service, allowing it time to recover.
+(Hystrix, Resilience4j)

 - Timeouts can prevent a service from waiting too long for a response from another service.
 Fail fast is better than waiting indefinitely.